comaps/website/content/download/index.pt-BR.md

 weight: 10
 ---

-O primeiro lançamento do aplicativo já está disponível para download em APK!
-Ainda estamos trabalhando para lançá-lo no F-Droid, na Google Play Store e na App Store do iOS.
-Fique ligado!
+CoMaps is available on F-Droid and as an APK download now!
+We are still working on publishing on the Google Play Store and iOS App Store as well, please stay tuned!